 Reheating pizza in a microwave isn’t ideal under any circumstances but it IS quick.
 While we think cold pizza is the perfect breakfast (especially this pepperoni pizza), you might want yours warm.
 In that case, invest in a crisper pan that’s meant for the microwave oven.
 A pan like this one will set you back a few bucks ($43 to be exact), but who can really put a price on great pizza?

 Eggs are the perfect make-ahead breakfast treat.
 Whip up a big batch on the weekend (may we suggest these mini quiches?) and you’ve got an easy breakfast all week long.
 Eggs reheat very quickly because they’re full of moisture.
 Start by zapping for short 20-30 second increments to keep from overcooking them, and be sure to keep them covered so they don’t dry out.

 Lasagna is the king of comfort food and always tastes better the next day.
 Thankfully, reheating lasagna is a snap!
-Cut your portion into smaller pieces.
+Cut your portion into smaller pieces and place it on a microwave-safe dish, like glass.
 The big square sure is pretty, but small pieces heat more evenly in the microwave.
 Trying to heat it whole will produce hard, dry edges and a cold center.
 Add a splash of water to your dish (a tablespoon is more than enough).
 Then heat at 80% for 1 minute, stir and continue heating in 30-second intervals until hot.